c-tek/vyos/docs/user-guide.md

 - All endpoints require an API key via the `X-API-Key` header.
 - See [`api-reference.md`](docs/api-reference.md) for full endpoint details and [`EXAMPLES.md`](docs/EXAMPLES.md) for practical usage examples.

-## Authentication and API Key Management
+## Authentication and User Management

-Access to the API is controlled via API Keys, which are managed by an administrator.
+Access to the API is controlled via **API Keys** or **JWT (JSON Web Tokens)**.

-### Initial Admin Key
+### Initial Setup
 Upon the first startup of the API, if no admin API key exists in the database, a new one will be automatically generated and printed to the console.
 This key is essential for initial administrative access.
+Similarly, an initial admin user (`username: admin`, `password: adminpass`) will be created if no users exist, for JWT authentication. **Change these default credentials immediately in a production environment.**

-### Managing API Keys (Admin Privileges Required)
+### API Key Management
-To manage API keys (create, retrieve, update, delete), you must use an API key that has `is_admin` privileges set to `true`.
-These operations are exposed via the `/v1/admin` endpoints.
+API Keys are managed by an administrator.
+To manage API keys (create, retrieve, update, delete), you must use an API key that has `is_admin` privileges set to `true`, or an admin JWT token.
+These operations are exposed via the `/v1/admin/api-keys` endpoints.

+### JWT Authentication
+JWT authentication provides a more robust user management system with roles.
+Users can obtain a JWT token by logging in with their username and password.
+This token is then used in the `Authorization: Bearer <token>` header for subsequent requests.

-For examples on how to create and manage API keys, refer to [`docs/EXAMPLES.md`](docs/EXAMPLES.md).
-For more details on admin endpoints, refer to the [`api-reference.md`](docs/api-reference.md).
+For detailed examples on how to obtain JWT tokens, manage users, and use both API Keys and JWT for authentication, refer to [`docs/EXAMPLES.md`](docs/EXAMPLES.md).
+For more details on authentication endpoints and schemas, refer to the [`api-reference.md`](docs/api-reference.md).

 ## VyOS Integration
 For a full tutorial on preparing your VyOS router and integrating with this API, see [`vyos-installation.md`](docs/vyos-installation.md) in this folder.